Estimated reading time: 7 minutes

 Like the USA, Britain runs several investor immigration programs that offer indefinite leave to remain in the country.
 The investment must be at least £2 million.

 Citizenship follows spending five years living in the UK – this can reduce to three years for larger investments.

 Malaysia has a two-tier golden visa program – for those aged above and below 50 years old.

 Applicants need to prove income and have between US$85,000 and US$125,000 in the bank.

 When residence is approved, expats must buy a home and keep a healthy bank balance.

-Canada sets several tests for expat residence permits including demonstrating at least five-years managing a business, invest CND$1.2 million for five years and show a personal net worth of CDN$2 million.
+Canada sets several tests for expat residence permits, including demonstrating at least five-years managing a business, investing CND$1.2 million for five years and showing a personal net worth of CDN$2 million.

 Australia actively welcomes expat investors and runs special RBI schemes to attract wealthy families.

-The routes are a business innovation or business investment schemes.
+The routes are business innovation or business investment schemes.

 The details are complicated but expats can find out more about Australia golden visas on the government web site.